BeRo1985/pasvulkan/README.md

 ### Video

-- **FlexibleVideo** — an own video codec with decoder, encoder-side tooling and a player integrated with the audio system.
+- **FlexibleVideo** — an own video container and codec with encoder-side tooling and a player integrated with the audio system.
+The spatial transform is selectable per stream, and separately for B-frames: either an 8×8 DCT with JPEG-style quantization matrices and rANS entropy coding, optionally with adaptive quad-tree transform sizes and a reversible integer DCT for lossless output, or a wavelet with bit-plane coding.
+Prediction is coefficient difference, colour difference, open-loop 3D wavelet or MCTF 3D wavelet.
+- Further codec features: I, P and B frames with motion compensation and exp-Golomb or range-coded motion vectors, 4:4:4 / 4:2:2 / 4:2:0 chroma, adaptive per-tile quantization, an optional alpha plane that can carry its own motion field and its own AQ map, in-loop deblocking and AV1-style CDEF deringing, per-frame payload compression, HDR mastering metadata, an embedded audio track and an extensible key-value header.
+- **Decoding runs on the GPU** — compute pipelines for entropy unpack, inverse transform, deblocking and deringing, fed from ring buffers.
+- **GPU H.264 decoding through `VK_KHR_video_decode_h264`** — a FlexibleVideo container can carry an H.264 Annex-B elementary stream alongside its native stream, and where the GPU exposes Vulkan video decode the player decodes it on the GPU, falling back to the container's own decoder otherwise.
+The Pascal side is the bitstream front-end (Annex-B NAL splitting, SPS/PPS/slice header and POC parsing) driving the Vulkan video session, DPB and NV12 output.
-- An **H.264 decoder** written in Pascal, and an AVI writer for capturing.
+- An AVI writer for capturing.

 ### Assets, file formats and I/O